isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 |      Recess     |      10.50 am      |      10.50 am      |      10.50 am      |                  11.05 am                  |
 |  Dismissal Time |      12.10 pm      |      12.10 pm      |      12.10 pm      | 5 pm due to full day Orientation Programme |

-Sec 1 students would be informed of their form class and classroom venue by Friday, 31 December, via Parents Gateway.
+<p style="text-align: justify;">Sec 1 students would be informed of their form class and classroom venue by Friday, 31 December, via Parents Gateway.
 They will also receive their time-table on the first day of school, Tue, 4 January 2022, and are <u>not</u> required to bring textbooks for Orientation Week.
-They are, however, required to bring their <u>thermometer, stationery and water bottle</u> daily.
+They are, however, required to bring their <u>thermometer, stationery and water bottle</u> daily.</p>

 <p style="text-align: justify;">* All students are strongly encouraged to have breakfast daily before attending school.
 In addition to the current recess from 10.50 am to 11.20 am, Sec 1 students are allowed to consume a snack during class, at 9.10 am.
 Examples of a healthy snack which students can prepare are a whole meal sandwich, bun, fruits, nuts or a healthy snack bar.
 Sweets, chocolates and any form of chips/crackers are not encouraged.
 We seek your understanding that a small portion of food will be sufficient as the students will be having their snack in class while the lessons are in session.</p>